Grow your retail business

 The marketing environment for retail businesses has shifted significantly over the past decades.
 Whether your focus is on attracting local customers or advertising on a national scale, you need to get the best return on your investment.
-From print advertising to the rising importance of digital marketing, there are lots of options to consider.
+From print advertising to digital marketing, there are lots of options to consider.

 Advertising is a constantly shifting market which can be difficult for retailers to get right.
-While online marketing is growing fast, traditional advertising channels are still crucial areas for small to medium retailers to use.
+While digital marketing is the go-to option for advertising, traditional advertising channels are still crucial areas for small to medium retailers to use.

-- Print advertising in newspapers and magazines is still hard to ignore for its local impact for retailers.
-Small ‘freesheet’ newspapers rely on advertising and are a targeted way to gain exposure in a local area.
+- Print advertising in newspapers and magazines is still hard to ignore for its local impact on retailers.
+Small 'freesheet' newspapers rely on advertising and are a targeted way to gain exposure in a local area.
 You can also ask about including dedicated leaflets for your business to be included in deliveries.
-See advertising: the basics and leaflet drops and handouts.
+See advertising and leaflet drops and handouts.